SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 The key fields found within this table relate to two main features of a location:

 * Naming; there are five naming fields available in this table - LOC_NAME, LOC_NAME_ALT1, LOC_NAME _ALT2, LOC_ORIGINAL NAME, LOC_NAME_MAP
-* Spatial location (LOC_COORD_EASTING, LOC_COORD_NORTHING); all locations are re-projected (if necessary) to NAD83, UTM Zone 17 (the original coordinates are stored in the equivalent '_OUOM' fields); a coordinate tracking system has been implemented within the table D_LOCATION_COORD_HIST
+* Spatial location (LOC_COORD_EASTING, LOC_COORD_NORTHING); all locations are
+* re-projected (if necessary) to NAD83, UTM Zone 17 (the original coordinates
+* are stored in the equivalent '_OUOM' fields); a coordinate tracking system
-*
+* has been implemented within the table D_LOCATION_SPATIAL_HIST

-* more minor attributes of a Location that are stored in this table include:
+Other more minor attributes of a Location that are stored in this table include:

 * the Lot and Concession (mainly from the MOE)
 * Ownership information (for owners of many wells; e.g. York Region);
 * Location status (e.g. active, decommissioned, in-active, etc.)
 * Address and Contact info
 * Confidentiality code (not currently used but established to assist in screening locations that are not to be widely circulated (set by partner agencies)

-*
-*ding the naming of locations, the following general guidelines are provided:
+Regarding the naming of locations, the following general guidelines are provided:
-*

 * LOC_NAME is intended to be relatively short for easy display purposes
 * LOC_NAME_ALT1 is intended to convey information about consultants, geography and/or location ownership
 * LOC_ORIGINAL_NAME is primarily used for the MOE identification number or as the original name of the well (also found in D_LOCATION_ALIAS); where the well is not a part of the MOE database, the original name can reflect the name assigned by the consultant/owner at the time of drilling; in some cases, this identifier is currently the same as the LOC_NAME